sitepoint/debian-image-builder/README.md

 The machine configuration this script creates has been thoroughly tested on EC2.
 I no longer test GCE, but accept patches if required.

+* Both HVM and PVM EC2 instance types can be created, with either an instance store or EBS backed root volume.

 * This script has been tested on Squeeze and Wheezy, although I only test Wheezy regularly.